 There’s also a huge store selling everything from gorgeous (and expensive) furniture and crockery to healthy gourmet items, home fragrances and decor, shoes, bags, clothing, and jewelry.

-Good for: Breakfast/ Lunch/ Vegan food/ Quiet/ Working
+Breakfast/ Lunch/ Vegan food/ Quiet/ Working

 A homegrown coffee chain with multiple locations in Wasl 51 (my favorite one), Dubai Marina, and JBR, Blk Cab Coffee is a no-nonsense, refreshingly hype-free, laidback café that you’d go to for good coffee and decent light meals.
 The Wasl 51 branch isn’t too loud or crowded, so it’s good to go when you want to have a conversation with a friend or even to get some work done.